 An often-underrated area of the UK, the Isle of Wight is known for its long sandy beaches, oceanic scenery and ambience of timelessness.
 Crossing from Portsmouth to the chalk-cliffed island, it feels like you’re travelling backwards in time to a more relaxed and simpler pace of life.

 Located within the English Channel on the south coast of England, the Isle of Wight has been a popular tourist destination since the nineteenth century.
-As a result, there is the perfect balance between rural landscapes and interesting activities to occupy both couples and families.
+As a result, there is the perfect balance between rural landscapes, interesting activities and lovely restaurants for both couples and families.
 Victorian summer palaces, internationally recognised conservation centres, botanical gardens and Norman strongholds are amongst some of the Isle of Wight’s best attractions to be enjoyed.
 There are also plenty of ways to enjoy the restorative benefits of spending time in nature, including hiking, cycling, walking, and relaxing on the beach.

 Keep reading to discover our favourite things to do in the Isle of Wight.
 Many of them take a matter of hours, so you can pair them up for the ultimate day out.
 Afterwards, head back to your glamping site, to make the most of a relaxing break in one of the UK’s most scenic destinations.